areveur51/40KFTVIEW/replit.md

 ## Overview

-This is a Flask-based web application that creates interactive network graph visualizations using D3.js force-directed layouts.
-The application visualizes complex relationships between two types of nodes: "Graphic Nodes" (visual content with linked images and social media) and "Keyword Nodes" (conceptual nodes positioned on an outer circle).
-Built with NetworkX for graph structure and Gravis for D3.js rendering, the system features performance optimizations including graph caching and efficient position calculations.
+This is a Flask-based web application that creates an interactive D3.js network graph visualization.
+It displays relationships between two types of nodes: graphic nodes (visual content with images and social media links) and keyword nodes (conceptual nodes positioned on the outer circle).
+The application uses NetworkX for graph structure and Gravis for D3.js rendering, featuring a cyberpunk-themed visualization with black background, purple keyword nodes, and green connecting edges.

-## Recent Changes (October 2025)

-- **MAJOR REFACTORING - Applied DRY principles**: Reduced codebase from 3,109 to 399 lines (87% reduction)
-  - Extracted all node data to `data/nodes.json` (133 nodes)
-  - Extracted all edge data to `data/edges.json` (251 edges)
-  - Eliminated data duplication by loading from JSON files
-  - Created modular, reusable functions for better maintainability
-  - Backed up original code to `main_old_backup.py`
-  - Preserved cyberpunk theme: black background, green edges, purple keywords, image nodes
-- **Fixed broken links**: Removed 2 edges that referenced non-existent nodes (virusorelection→thefirstwilsendashockwave, kw-FISA→declasoffisa)
-- **Created data consistency test suite**: Automated tests to verify all edges reference valid nodes
-- **Added comprehensive documentation**: Full docstrings for all functions following Google style guide
-- **Implemented graph caching**: Prevents regeneration on every request, significantly improving performance
-- **Created README.md**: Complete setup guide, API documentation, and troubleshooting section
-- **Added requirements.txt**: Dual installation support (pip and Poetry)
-- **Enhanced logging**: Improved log formatting with timestamps and context
-- **HTTP cache control**: Proper headers to prevent browser caching issues
-- **Created config_loader.py**: Centralized configuration management module
-- **Updated .gitignore**: Added project-specific exclusions for generated files
+The project has been refactored from a monolithic 3,100-line codebase to a modular, data-driven architecture with only ~400 lines of application code, achieving an 87% code reduction through DRY principles.

 ## User Preferences